klaarnut/user-docs/en/installation.md

 ### Other Control Panel Systems and Non-control panel
 For other control panel systems or non-control panel domain name, you can simply follow these steps.
-1. Getting RVsitebuilder license from your host provider or finding one in [hosting partners](https://rvsitebuilder.com/hosting-partner/).
+1. Get RVsitebuilder license from your host provider or find one in our [hosting partners](https://rvsitebuilder.com/hosting-partner/) list.
-2. Make your control panel account meets with the following requrements.
+2. Make your control panel account meet with the following requirements.
 - Domain name must run on PHP7.1.3 or above.
 - php extension: 'mysqlnd','pdo','gd','curl','iconv','mbstring','zip','posix_getpwuid','json'
 - php ini config 'memory_limit' => 64M